Tom Basile

-Thomas J. Basile (born October 22, 1975) is an American businessman, political commentator, and Republican politician in New York.
+Thomas J. Basile (born October 22, 1975) is an American television news anchor, political columnist and commentator, and former Republican politician in New York.
 He served in the George W. Bush administration in various capacities, including in Iraq, and was the executive director of the New York Republican Party from 2009–2011.

-Basile was a councilman in Stony Point, New York, and currently runs the strategic communications firm Empire Solutions.
-He is the author of the 2017 book Tough Sell: Fighting The Media War In Iraq, writes for FoxNews.com and Newsmax, and hosts the Newsmax TV program "America Right Now".
+Basile is the host of "America Right Now" on Newsmax TV and a writer on politics, public policy, faith and social topics, and has written for Forbes, Fox News, Newsmax and the Washington Times.
+He is the author of the 2017 book Tough Sell: Fighting The Media War In Iraq.

 Early life and education

 Basile grew up in Clarkstown, New York, in Rockland County.
 He attended Clarkstown High School South.
+In 1993, he became the first student member of the Clarkstown Board of Education.

 Basile graduated from Hofstra University in 1997, with a BA in political science and history.
 He then earned a JD from the Fordham University School of Law.
+While he no longer resides in New York, he still maintains his NYS Bar membership.

 Career

 In 1997, after graduating from Hofstra, Basile ran as a Republican for Clarkstown Town Supervisor.
 The incumbent Democrat went on to win.
 From 1997–2000, Basile served in Governor George Pataki's administration as Public Relations Director for the New York State Office of Parks Recreation and Historic Preservation.

-Basile worked on the 2000 Bush–Cheney presidential campaign and was a consultant to the Republican National Committee during the 2004 Presidential election.
+Basile worked for the 2000 Bush–Cheney presidential campaign and was a consultant to the Republican National Committee during the 2004 Presidential election.

 In the George W. Bush administration, Basile served as Director of Communications for the U.S. Environmental Protection Agency (EPA) under Christine Todd Whitman.
-From 2003–2004, Basile served in Iraq as senior advisor to the Coalition Provisional Authority (CPA) under Paul Bremer.
-The U.S. Department of Defense subsequently awarded him the Joint Civilian Service Commendation for his service with the CPA.
-Basile was also the press secretary for the second inauguration of George W. Bush in January 2005.
+From 2003–2004, Basile served in Iraq as senior advisor to the Coalition Provisional Authority (CPA) under Ambassador Paul Bremer.
+The U.S. Department of Defense subsequently awarded him the Joint Civilian Service Commendation for his service with the Coalition.

+Basile was the press secretary for the second inauguration of George W. Bush in January 2005.

 From 2009–2011, Basile was executive director of the New York Republican Party.
 With David Webb, Basile co-founded TeaParty365, the New York City metropolitan area chapter of the Tea Party movement.

-Basile has served as a councilman in Stony Point, New York, since January 2014.
-He also serves as the Deputy Town Supervisor.
+Basile served as an elected councilman in Stony Point, New York, from January 2014 until January 2022.
+He also served as the Deputy Town Supervisor.
 Basile and Webb were featured in the 2011 Time Person of the Year report, "The Protester", as leaders in the Tea Party Movement.

 In 2018, Basile unsuccessfully ran for a seat in the New York State Senate to represent the 39th district, defeated by Democrat James Skoufis.

-Basile heads the strategic communications firm Empire Solutions, which he founded in 2005 after leaving government.
-He is the former host of Sunday in America on Sirius XM radio, where he continues to contribute.
+Basile founded the strategic communications firm Empire Solutions in 2005 after leaving government and continued until his departure in 2022.
 Basile is also an adjunct professor at Fordham University's Graduate School of Arts and Sciences.